denisgaribovic/image-recognition/README.md

 ## Project Overview

-This project develops a Handwritten Digit Recognition system using Support Vector Machines (SVM) and the digits dataset from Scikit-Learn in Python.
+This project showcases a Handwritten Digit Recognition system using Support Vector Machines (SVM) and the digits dataset from Scikit-Learn in Python.
 The aim is to create a model that can accurately identify handwritten digits from 0 to 9.

 ## Visual Examples